-I am Nishita, a researcher, facilitator of change and visual
+I am Nishita, a design researcher and visual designer from Mumbai,

 I strongly believe that there lies an innate strength in design to

 facilitate social and ecological well-being.
 With the hope to put this

 belief into practice, I am pursuing an MFA in Design for Social

 Innovation at the School of Visual Arts, where I am examining ways